 Category Principle Practice Human 1.
 Businesses should support and respect the Code of Conduct Rights protection of internationally proclaimed human rights.
 2. Make sure that they are not complicit in human Code of Conduct rights abuses.
 Labour 3.
 Businesses should uphold the freedom of Arbeitsordnung association and the effective recognition of the right to collective bargaining.
 4. The elimination of all forms of forced and Arbeitsordnung compulsory labour.
 5. The effective abolition of child labour.
 Arbeitsordnung 6.
 The elimination of discrimination in respect of Arbeitsordnung employment and occupation.
 Environment 7.
 Businesses should support a precautionary Introduction of approach to environmental challenges.
 Smart Work 8.
-Undertake initiatives to promote greater A-NA-BA-DA environmental responsibility.
+Undertake initiatives to promote greater River Improvement environmental responsibility.
 Campaign 9.
 Encourage the development and diffusion of Education environmentally friendly technologies.
-Activities Anti- 10.
+Projects Anti- 10.
 Businesses should work against corruption in The Code of Gift Corruption all its forms, including extortion and bribery.
 Exchange

-With Seoul Academy, Inc. as a major shareholder, ATUS Corporation was established on May 29, 2004, is a derivative of the educational operations held at the Institute of Industrial Policy Studies (IPS).
-With extensive know-how and experience, ATUS has seen continuous growth as a professional organization that provides Total Education Solutions, which further out into business consulting activities.
+ATUS Corporation is an affiliate organization of the Institute of Industrial Policy Studies (IPS) that was established on May 29, 2004 by Seoul Academy, Inc. as a major stakeholder.
+Built on a decade of expertise that began at IPS, ATUS has seen continuous growth as a professional organization that provides Total Education Solutions, which further out into business consulting activities.